sharktacos/OpenColorIO-configs/docs/configs.md

 ## VFX Config

-For an overview of how the VFX pipeline fits into the whole filmmaking process, see [ACES for Indie Filmmakers](docs/VFXpulls.md)

 - *OCIOv1_config_VFX.ocio.ocio*
    is designed for a VFX pipeline integtrating CG and VFX into live action film.
  - *OCIOv1_config_VFX.ocio.ocio*